w95147/RPLS/README.md

+# RPLS
+Correlation analysis (Pearson, Spearman, etc.), rank, PLS-DA were comprehensively applied to study the metabolomics data in this paper, and proposed a rank-based partial least squares (RPLS) algorithm.
+Then a variable iterative screening model based on RPLS-DA was established to deal with small sample size metabolomics data, which improved the stability and generalization ability compared with other analysis methods.
+In addition, a sample prediction model based on RPLS-DA was established to predict unknown attribution data.
+As we show, RPLS-DA had better classification performance on metabolomics and transcriptomics data sets than ordinary PLS-DA and other methods, so it is more suitable for dealing with small sample size metabolomics data, which can avoid missing important biomarkers.
+Moreover, our algorithm and models can not only be applied to metabolomics, they could also be extended to other omics analyses.
+The file reproducibility demonstrates one exmaples.
+The program for convert the raw data to corresponding rank data and example dataset required are provided.
 # Custom functions needed
 ## Classification_picture
 This function returns the sample classification plot.
 It classifies samples based on the results of the Partial Least Squares Discriminant Analysis (PLS-DA) object.